Hackagroup/Gasper/README.md

 This app was built using React, Node, and Firebase.

-Microsoft Azure was used for deploying this website!
-Deployed [HERE]()
+Pipelined sucessfully by Microsoft Azure!

+Deployed sucessfully by AWS [HERE](http://3.135.233.189/)

 All the code was written with the best Code Editor in the World...
 VSCode! :)